 - Sticks (optional)

-- Large plastic cauldron (optional)- mine came from Oriental Trading Company
+- Large plastic cauldron (optional)- mine came from Oriental Trading Company, but this cauldron set on Amazon would work great too!

 Prep the Bones